CRM: Customer-Initiated Interactions

 Most complex, multi-channel selling environments now include an online business model, allowing an enterprise to reach a worldwide audience, and potentially generate exponential company growth.
 Online selling environments can enable Leads & Opportunities to create and shop for products, view and compare quotes, place orders, receive and pay invoices, and dispute charges.

-Self-Care portals aim to take the load off an organization’s Customer Service Representatives (CSR) by allowing customers to manage accounts and purchases on their own.
-Customers have the flexibility to place orders and update account information in real time, with these changes and orders being passed to other systems efficiently and accurately in a monetized ecosystem.
+Self-Care portals aim to take the load off an organization’s Customer Service Representatives (CSRs) by allowing customers to manage accounts and purchases on their own.
+Customers have the flexibility to place orders and update account information in real-time, with these changes and orders being passed to other systems efficiently and accurately in a monetized ecosystem.
 Successful self-care systems also reduce trouble tickets and issue escalation with FAQs and customer-facing knowledge to promote issue resolution without the need for a customer to speak with a CSR.

-For most service providers, conducting e-Commerce selling, electronic bill presentation and payment (EBPP) allows bills to be generated, delivered, and paid online.
-E-bills can expedite the quote-to-cash process by getting bills to customers more quickly and allowing customers to pay instantly, electronically.
+For most service providers conducting e-Commerce selling, electronic bill presentation and payment (EBPP) allows bills to be generated, delivered, and paid online.
+E-bills can expedite the Quote to Cash process by getting bills to customers more quickly and allowing customers to pay instantly, electronically.
 However, electronic payment collection requires both legal and industry compliance, and can cause quite a headache for internal control and compliance staff, and external auditors.

 Customer Relationship Management, or CRM, is perhaps the most consistently misused term in our industry.
 The ‘Customer Relationship’ that is being managed by a software category is an exceedingly broad term that must be narrowed in order to make sure we are comparing similar software.
 ATG breaks CRM into four distinct categories, based on the channel that is being used to manage the customer relationship.
 The categories are:

 The tools used by Sales teams to managed sales people, prospects, and opportunities.